FoalTS/foal/docs/architecture/architecture-overview.md

 Controllers may have sub-controllers.
 Hooks can be attached to the controllers or their methods.

-Here's an example of what a FoalTS application can look like.
+Here's an example of what a FoalTS application may look like.

 ```typescript
 @LoginRequired(/* ... */)